-680 DYNAMICS AND CONTROL OF POWER ELECTRONIC CIRCUITS Prerequisites: 483/583 or equivalent.
+DYNAMICS AND CONTROL OF POWER ELECTRONIC CIRCUITS3 credits Prerequisites: 483/583 or equivalent.
 Averaged and sampled-data models for rectifiers and DC/DC converters.
 Small-and large-signal models about the cyclic steady-state.
 Feedback controls using classical and modern approaches.

-DYNAMICS OF ELECTRIC MACHINES 3 credits Prerequisites: graduate status in Electrical Engineering.
+DYNAMICS OF FLECTRIC MACHINES Prerequisites: graduate status in Electrical Engineering.
 Voltage and mechanical differential equations of electric machines, analytical and numerical methods for solution of a system of machine differential equations.

-POWER ELECTRONICS II Prerequisite 483/583 or equivalent.
+POWER ELECTRONICS II 3 credits Prerequisite: 483/583 or equivalent.
 Effects of the nonidealities of the power circuit components, magnetics, base and gate drives, thyristor commutation circuits, heat transfer and thermal issues.
 Analysis and design of advanced power circuits.
-699

-688 CONTROL OF ELECTRIC MACHINES

-Prerequisites: graduate student in Electrical Engineering.
+CONTROL OF ELECTRIC MACHINES 3 credits Prerequisites: graduate student in Electrical Engineering.
 Elements of control circuits for electric drives, techniques for torque/speed control of electric machines.

-POWER SEMICONDUCTOR DEVICES

-3 credits Prerequisite: graduate status in Electrical Engineering.
+POWER SEMICONDUCTOR DEVICES Prerequisite: graduate status in Electrical Engineering.
 Structure and physics of power semi-conductor devices: diodes, Bipolar junction transistors, MOSFETs, Thyristors, Power MOS-Bipolar devices (IGT,MCT).
-Emphasis on the issues that characterize these devices from the wer power semiconductor devices.
+Emphasis on the issues that characterize these devices from the lower power semiconductor devices.

-SPECIAL PROBLEMS 693 1-3 credits (May be taken more than once) Prerequisite: permission of department chair.
+SPECIAL PROBLEMS (May be taken more than once) Prerequisite: permission of department chair.
 For a qualified graduate student.
 Supervised research or investigation in major field of training or experience.
 Credits dependent upon nature and extent of project.

-MASTER'S RESEARCH 1-6 credits Prerequisite: Permission of advisor.
+MASTER'S RESEARCH Prerequisite: Permission of advisor.
 (May be repeated.)
 Research on a suitable topic in electrical engineering culminating in a master's thesis.

-MASTER'S THESIS Prerequisite: permission of department chair.
+MASTER'S THESIS 1-6 credits Prerequisite: permission of department chair.
 Research and thesis on some suitable topic in electrical engineering.

-TOPICS IN ELECTROMAGNETICS 753 3 credits Prerequisite: 651.
+753 TOPICS IN ELECTROMAGNETICS

+3 credits Prerequisite: 651.
 Introduction to advanced techniques in fields.
 Topics include application of Green's function techniques and related boundary value problems.

-772 MODEL REDUCTION TECHNIQUES FOR CONTROL SYSTEMS Prerequisite: 674 or permission of the instructor.
+772 MODEL REDUCTION TECHNIQUES FOR CONTROL SYSTEMS 3 credits Prerequisite: 674 or permission of the instructor.
 Classical, modern, and optimal techniques for computing reduced order models of linear, nonlinear, and infinite dimensional systems.
 Minimal realizations of multi-variable systems are also considered.

-ADVANCED LINEAR CONTROL SYSTEMSPrerequisite: 674 and a course in Real Analysis or equivalent.
+ADVANCED LINEAR CONTROL SYSTEMS Prerequisite: 674 and a course in Real Analysis or equivalent.
 Covers topics related to the design of robust control systems.
 The synthesis of controllers which yield stable closed-loop systems will be considered.
 The H8-optimality criterion for controller design is included.
-Special emphasis will be given to the robust stabilization problem and the disturbance attenuation problem.
+Special emphasis will be given to the robust stabilization problem and the disturbance attenuation problem

-Prerequisite: 674.
+ROBUST CONTROL 3 credits Prerequisite: 674.
 Input-output and state-space characterizations of robust control systems, and design techniques based on the algebraic Riccati equation.
 Decentralized and reliable control design methodologies.

-OPTIMAL CONTROL II Prerequisite: 677.
-Advanced state-feedback optimal control.
+OPTIMAL CONTROL II Prerequisite: 677 Advanced state-feedback optimal control.
 Output-feedback issues, including loop transfer recovery, optimal observer design, reduced-order controllers, frequency weighting, and decentralized control.